creviceapp/creviceapp/readme.markdown

 });
 ```

+## API

 ### ExecutionContext
 `@when` clause and `@do` clause take a function as it's argument, and the function takes an ExecutionContext as it's argument.
 An ExecutionContext will be generated each time gestures started, and the same instance of it will be given to the functions of `@when` and `@do` to guarantee that these functions will be executed on the same context.

 #### ExecutionContext.Window

 The window which was on the foreground when a gesture started.
-This provides `Handle`, `ThreadId`, `ProcessId`, `Id`, `Text`, `ClassName`, `Parent`, `ModulePath`, `ModuleName`, `OnCursor` and `Now()`.
+This is an instance of `Window`.

 #### ExecutionContext.Window.OnCursor

 The window which was under the cursor when a gesture started.
+This is an instance of `Window`.

 #### ExecutionContext.Window.Now()

 If you would like to get current `Window`, `Window.Now()` provides it.
+This is an instance of `Window`.

+### Window

+This class provides `Handle`, `ThreadId`, `ProcessId`, `Id`, `Text`, `ClassName`, `Parent`, `ModulePath` and `ModuleName` as it's property.

+#### Window.BringToTop()

+A shortcut to win32 API `BringWindowToTop(Handle)`.

+#### Window.SendMessage(uint Msg, uint wParam, uint lParam)

+A shortcut to win32 API `SendMessage(Handle, Msg, wParam, lParam)`.

+#### Window.PostMessage(uint Msg, uint wParam, uint lParam)

+A shortcut to win32 API `SendMessage(Handle, Msg, wParam, lParam)`.

 ### SendInput

 Send mouse and keyboard input events to the foreground window.
 This API provides single and multiple sending method.
 The events sent by single sending method is guaranteed to arrive the window in order, but this does not necessarily mean the events will not be interrupted by the other events.
 Multiple sending method guarantees the events sent by it will not be interrupted by the other events.
+Both methods support the same API for sending mouse events and keyboard events, but for multiple sending method, there is need to explicitly call `Send()` at last.

+#### Mouse event

+#### Keyboard event

-#### SendInput.XXXX
+#### SendInput.XXXX()

 ```cs
 SendInput.ExtendedKeyDown(VK_LWIN);